What is a Sales Price and Cost Budget per Product?

 Purpose of Product Price and Cost Models

-Retail companies use Product Price and Cost Models to easily capture detailed estimates per item that is then multiplied with sales quantity forecasts to drive the total sales revenue per product, store, region and consolidated.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a retail corporation can improve its sales forecast accuracy which helps to budget for expenses and investments as well as reduce the chances that inventories end up too high or too low.
+Retail companies use Product Price and Cost Models to easily capture detailed estimates per item that is then multiplied with sales quantity forecasts to drive the total sales revenue per product, store, region and when consolidated.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a retail corporation can improve its sales forecast accuracy which helps to budget for expenses and investments, as well as, reduce the chances that inventories end up too high or too low.

 Product Price and Cost Budget Model Example

 Here is an example of Retail planning template for Product Price and Cost.

 You can find hundreds of additional examples here.

 The typical users of this type of input form are: Budget managers, regional sales managers, product managers.

 Other Input Forms Often Used in Conjunction with Product Price and Cost Models

 Progressive Financial Planning & Analysis (FP&A) Departments sometimes use several different Product Price and Cost Models, along with sales quantity budgets, capex, operating expenses, cash flow plans and other management and control tools.

 Where Does the Data for Analysis Originate From?

 The Actual (historical transactions) data typically comes from enterprise resource planning (ERP) systems like: Microsoft Dynamics 365 (D365) Finance, Microsoft Dynamics 365 Business Central (D365 BC), Microsoft Dynamics AX, Microsoft Dynamics NAV, Microsoft Dynamics GP, Microsoft Dynamics SL, Sage Intacct, Sage 100, Sage 300, Sage 500, Sage X3, SAP Business One, SAP ByDesign, Acumatica, Netsuite and others.